scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

         rocket.cpPosition, 1e-12
     )

 If the result given by dimensionless_rocket divided by the value of meter is not equal to the value given by the rocket, we can conclude that the formula responsible for calculating the cpPosition was implemented incorrectly.

 Finally, it was implemented some tests at a more macroscopic scale, which are the Acceptance tests, that validates results like apogee, maximum velocity, apogee time, maximum aceleration.
-These results depend on several functions and their interactions, after the publication of the [rocketpaper] we have defined a precision for these results for the flights for which we have recorded experimental data.
-These tests will simply run a simulation of these flights and compare the experimental data with the data generated by RocketPy and evaluate if the results are within the interval of tolerance defined.
+These results depend on several functions and their interactions, after the publication of the [rocketpaper] we have defined a precision for these results for the flights for which we haverecorded experimental data.
+These tests will simply run a simulation of these flights and compare the experimental data with the data generated by RocketPy and evaluate if the resultsare within the interval of tolerance defined.
 They are very important to ensure that with new changes the code will not lose precision.
 In conclusion those 3 layers of testing makes the software reliable, where the team is confident that new changes will only improves the perfomance of the Software.

 Conclusions
 ===========
 ..
 Length: 0.75/15 columns

 Rocketpy is an easy-to-use tool for simulating high-powered rocket trajectories built with SciPy and the Python Scientific Environment.
-RocketPy's modular architecture is based on four main classes and helper classes with well-documented code that allows you to easily adapt complex simulations to your needs using the supplied Jupyter Notebooks.
+The software's modular architecture is based on four main classes and helper classes with well-documented code that allows to easily adapt complex simulations to various needs using the supplied Jupyter Notebooks.
-RocketPy is a useful tool during Rocket design and operation, allowing you to calculate key parameters such as apogee and dynamic stability as well as high-fidelity 6-DOF vehicle trajectory from a wide variety of customizable parameters.
+RocketPy is a useful tool during Rocket design and operation, allowing to calculate key parameters such as apogee and dynamic stability as well as high-fidelity 6-DOF vehicle trajectory from a wide variety of customizable parameters.
-RockectPy is an ever-evolving framework and is also accessible to anyone interested, with an active community maintaining it and working on future features such as the implementation of other engine types, liquid and hybrid, and even orbital flights.
+RocketPy is an ever-evolving framework and is also accessible to anyone interested, with an active community maintaining it and working on future features such as the implementation of other engine types, such as hybrids and liquids motors, and even orbital flights.

 Acknowledgements
 ================
 ..
 Length: 0.25/15 columns
-..
-Authors: ? / Giovani / ...
-..
-TODO: Who else should be mentioned?

-The authors would like to thank the *University of São Paulo*, for the support during the development the current publication, all members of Projeto Jupiter and the RocketPy Team who contributed in the making of the RocketPy library, specially Giovanni Caeoto and
+The authors would like to thank the *University of São Paulo*, for the support during the development the current publication, and also all members of Projeto Jupiter and the RocketPy Team who contributed in the making of the RocketPy library.
-Guilherme Alves.

 References
 ==========